creggian/readInput/README.md

 Parameter parser for R scripts
 ==============================

-The goal is to easily parse parameters and provide an "help" text message when launching R script using `Rscript` command.
-Example:
+I wanted to get rid of all hardcoded parameters in my script and at the same time have a friendly script that takes care of reading the parameters given as input from the outside environment (i.e. bash).
+Therefore I developed `readInput` function, which easily parse parameters and provide an "help" text message when launching R script using `Rscript` command, such as

 `Rscript myscript.R --arg1=param1 --arg2=param2`